 It’s a film that’s deeply unpleasant, buoyed by a few extremely strong performances and music that’s intriguing if not grandly hummable.
 But at the end of the day, there’s nothing to be learned from it.
 Protagonist Selma is a good person suffering pointlessly, surrounded by people who are cruel or clueless or simply powerless.
 And what are we to take from it?
 That life is a process of suffering, perpetuated by fools and petty crooks, and that the best escape is personal delusion or death?
 That good people are destined to suffer?

-To be fair, I actually respect Dancer in the Dark a fair bit, for Bjork and the well-executed production value if not its actual content.
+To be fair, I actually respect Dancer in the Dark a fair bit, if only for Bjork’s absolutely heroic performance in spite of Von Trier’s reported harassment (which was so traumatizing and awful she then left acting).
 Let’s go one deeper – Breaking the Waves is an ideal subject, a Von Trier film that is as corrosive, misogynistic, and upsetting as it is ugly to look at.

 To wit: a naïve woman from a puritanically cloistered society marries an outsider man, who not long after their marriage finds himself paralyzed from the neck down.
 Believing she caused his injury by praying for him to be home more, our heroine won’t hear of a divorce and vows to love him forever.
 And because this is a Lars Von Trier film and everyone besides the heroine (and possibly her bff) is monstrously awful, her husband decides the best way to get her to move on is to tell her she can keep him alive by sleeping with other men and then coming back to tell him about it.
 Go ahead and make up for yourself how she gets ostracized and murdered, it’s bound to be more pleasant than sitting through the real thing.